DFE-Digital/architecture/accessibility.md

 ### What to do if you cannot access parts of this website

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, contact [architecture.services@education.gov.uk](mailto:architecture.services@education.gov.uk) with details of your request.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, contact [architecture.profession@education.gov.uk](mailto:architecture.profession@education.gov.uk) with details of your request.

 We’ll aim to reply within 3 working days.

 ### Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email [architecture.services@education.gov.uk](mailto:architecture.services@education.gov.uk).
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email [architecture.profession@education.gov.uk](mailto:architecture.profession@education.gov.uk).

 ### Enforcement procedure